-- Be outside the regular instructional day (e.g. before school, after school and/or Saturday, and/or summer); - Be held from year round; - Be offered during the summer minimum twice a week for one hour; on Saturday for three hours; - Reduce the student and teacher ratio to a minimum of 8:1; and - Include the use of scientifically research-based instructional strategies that meet the educational needs of low performing students.
+• Be outside the regular instructional day (e.g. before school, after school and/or Saturday, and/or summer);

+- Have the student and teacher ratio at a minimum of 8:1; and - Include the use of scientifically research-based instructional strategies that meet the educational needs of low performing students.

-Prior to the start of the tutorial program, the Dean of Instruction and/or Principal Designee and/or Program Designee shall:
+Prior to the start of the tutorial program, the Dean of Instruction and/or Principal Designee shall:

-- Submit Supplemental Duty Recommendation Form(s) with required signatures of the employee, principal, funding administrator, special programs administrator, area assistant superintendent, and compensation manager.
-Tutorials shall not begin until form(s) have all appropriate signatures. - Provide a Federal Programs Job Description in the appropriate content area for the teacher's review and signature.
-Copy of said job description will be kept on file for each tutorial teacher. - Develop a tutorial schedule documenting the foundation curriculum area of focus, day(s) of week, and times when tutorials will be held. - Ensure that the tutorial schedule is reflected in eSchoolPLUS, the district mandated student management software program, to maintain documentation of low performing student attendance and/or grades by teacher.
-Courses for tutorials and extended day must be entered in the Student Management System with the following numbers: - Regular Tutorials: (0F2-Y Accounts) #970020 - Extended Day: (ASP-Y Accounts) #970030 - Advise parents of low performing students of the Federal Programs Tutorial Program eligibility, and schedule.
-Secure signed permission slips for participation. - Advise teachers, as appropriate, of tutorial guidelines, attendance and/or grading procedures, lesson plans, and targeted TEKS and objectives of assessment instruments administered under Subchapter B, Chapter 39 TEC. - Advise teachers that all documentation will be maintained in accordance with Federal, State and Local guidelines.
-All documentation must be thorough, complete, and maintained for 7 years. - Ensure that teachers, as appropriate, analyze performance data of assessment instruments administered under Subchapter B, Chapter 39 TEC, - Inclusive of STAAR and relevant to low performing students in assigned tutorial classes prior to beginning instruction.
+- 1. Submit Supplemental Duty Recommendation Form(s) with required signatures of the employee, principal, funding administrator, special programs administrator and Area Assistant Superintendent.
+Tutorials shall not begin until form(s) have all of the appropriate signatures in place. - Develop a tutorial schedule documenting the foundation curriculum area of focus, day(s) of week, and times when tutorials will be held. - Ensure that the tutorial schedule is reflected in the Student Management System to maintain documentation of low performing student attendance and/or grades by teacher.
+Courses for tutorials/extended day must be entered in the Student Management System with the following course number: 970020. - Advise parents of low performing students of the Tutorial Program eligibility, and its schedule.
+Secure signed permission slips for participation. - Advise teachers, as appropriate, of tutorial guidelines, attendance and/or grading procedures, lesson plans, and targeted TEKS and performance objectives of assessment instruments administered under Subchapter B, Chapter 39 TEC. - Advise teachers that all documentation will be maintained in accordance with Federal, State and Local guidelines.
+All documentation must be thorough, complete, and maintained for 7 years. - Ensure that teachers, as appropriate, analyze performance data of assessment instruments.